 How Allied/Nationwide compares to other insurance providers

 Allied/Nationwide are different from their competitors largely because of the customer service they provide by acting as a smaller insurance provider.
 Nationwide’s motto is “Nationwide is on your side,” and it accurately represents the philosophy of Allied/Nationwide.
 They’re now a large company, but they have a small company mentality and approach.

 Allied/Nationwide offers car insurance, home insurance, renters insurance, and life insurance.

 Car insurance through Allied/Nationwide covers all the bases: liability, collision, comprehensive, personal injury protection, medical payments, and uninsured/underinsured motorist coverage.

 Home insurance is also standard through Allied/Nationwide: full and partial property insurance and liability coverage.

-Allied/Nationwide offers a large amount of discounts, to help their customers get the best deals possible, regardless of their situation.
 For auto insurance, the following discounts are available: multi-car, accident-free, new car, good student, prior carrier, and easy pay.
 For customers in California, Delaware, Maryland, Ohio, and Pennsylvania, being a Farm Bureau member also earns a car insurance discount with Allied/Nationwide.

 For those purchasing homeowner’s insurance through Allied/Nationwide, these discounts are available: recent renovation, gated community, protective device, home purchase, and claims-free.